LilaRest/tulipe/docs/guide/ethers-proxies/intuition.md

 So we ideally need a way to overload the original Ethers.js instances without mutating them directly.

-## Vuethers' approach
+## Tulipe' approach
-To solves that problems, Vuethers introduces **Ethers proxies**, which are under the hood, simple JS object proxies.
+To solves that problems, Tulipe introduces **Ethers proxies**, which are under the hood, simple JS object proxies.

-Those proxies allows Vuethers and DApps developers to :
+Those proxies allows Tulipe and DApps developers to :
 - defines methods and properties that are accessible even before the Ethers.js objects are instanciated
 - extends Ethers.js instances without directly mutating them
 - bundle everything related to the same concept under the same object